Holdridge's toad: History

 From 2008 to 2010, there was extensive searching efforts for the species.
+In 2009, tadpole and adult toads were discovered in two separate ponds that reclassified the species as critically endangered.
 The search suggested that the adult population is less than 50 mature individuals, leading to its listing as Critically Endangered.

-Juveniles were found, indicating relatively recent reproductive activity, but no large aggregations were seen; this species should be considered Critically Endangered.
-The entire known range of Incilius holdridgei falls within a protected area: Parque Nacional Braulio Carrillo.
-However, breeding ponds in Alto El Roble are near the main road and may be under threat from increasing tourism.
+Juveniles were found, indicating relatively recent reproductive activity, but no large aggregations were seen; this species is considered Critically Endangered.